 - Martin Spence, Assistant Professor of History

 Congratulations to Dr. Spence for the release of his book called Heaven on Earth: Reimagining Time and Eternity in Nineteenth-Century British Evangelicalism, published by Wipf and Stock.
 Dr. Spence also co-wrote an article with Alana Harris in 2007 about Billy Graham and a Catholic evangelist, Patrick Peyton in 1950s Britain which has been selected as among the editors' Top Ten for the 25th Anniversary of the Oxford University Press journal's 20th Century British History.

 Dr. Stevens' review of Prophets of the Posthuman: American Fiction, Biotechnology, and the Ethics of Personhood by Christina Bieber Lake was featured in the Journal of Markets and Morality.

 Dr. Crompton presented at the "Science & Faith" Biology Conference in Stuttgart, Germany March 2015.
 In addition, he presented a poster of his research on radiation oncology at the Integrated Course in Biology and Physics of Radiation Oncology conference in May 2015.

-On March 21, 2015, Dr. Keys will be presenting at the National Science Education Conference in Chicago, IL.
+On March 21, 2015, Dr. Keys presented at the National Science Education Conference in Chicago, IL.

 Dr. Myers co-authored an article entitled "Impact of campus child care director leadership and activities on the internal success and integration of the campus center" for the Journal of Early Childhood Research.